-Hardware mounting
+Hardware Mounting

 When drilling mounting holes in boat surfaces, be sure each hole is well sealed.
 Sealing will prevent water leakage, which is especially important in fiberglass areas that have been reinforced with plywood.
-Improperly sealed holes risk trapping water inside plywood reinforced areas which can cause the wood to deteriorate.
+Improperly sealed holes risk trapping water inside the fiberglass and saturating the plywood reinforcement.